 What can an employment agency do for me?

-An employment agency worth its salt will provide a range of services to help you make the switch:
+An employment agency worth its salt will provide a range of services to help you make the switch.
+A solid staffing firm will do the following:

-- Provide tips for interviews and guidance on revamping your resume.
+- Provide tips for the job interview and guidance on revamping your resume

 How do I approach an agency when changing careers?